-AT Group compensates its Directors with a per diem of Php10,000.00 for every meeting attended.
-Some Directors received remuneration and as of September 2016, total amount received by said Directors as a group is Php1.8M.
+Atlas Group compensates its Directors with a per diem of PhP10,000.00 for every meeting attended.
 There are no other arrangements pursuant to which any Director of the Corporation was compensated, or is to be compensated, directly or indirectly, during the Corporation's last completed fiscal year and the ensuing year, for any service provided as a director.

-Employment Contracts, Termination of Employment and Change-in-Control Arrangements
+c) Employment Contracts, Termination of Employment and Change-in-Control Arrangements

-The Assistant Corporate Secretary/Compliance Officer/Head, Legal Affairs and Corporate Governance joined AT in Sept.
-2015.
+The Assistant Corporate Secretary/Compliance Officer/Head, Legal Affairs and Corporate Governance joined the Corporation in September 2015.
 No other changes in employment and control arrangements as of 30 September 2016.